 That trip inspired this blog along with me becoming a Photographer.
 So many friends or acquaintances on facebook were shocked that I would go to such a far away country, for so long, and by myself – especially as a female.
 Any chance I got, I would try to talk other people into doing the same.
 I had THE time of my life and wanted everyone I knew to experience something similar and stop making travel seem so impossible in their heads.

 I also wanted to start taking better photos for my blog, so I got a nice camera and took a few classes at a local community college.
-I thought I was only interested in travel photography, but this quickly blossomed into a beautiful little photography business working with local models, families, and couples as well.
-I now intend to use the two hand-in-hand and would ultimately love to be paid to travel to take photos (which I just started doing at the end of 2018, woohoo!).
+I thought I was only interested in travel photography, but that quickly blossomed into a beautiful little photography business I had while I lived in Las Vegas.
+And now it stays with me as a life long passion and hobby.

 I’m not sure if it is just American culture or all countries, but almost everyone I know has this false idea of travel.
 They think it’s unattainable, only for rich or retired people.
 Let me tell you that I have met travelers from ALL walks of life on my trips and learned that really ANYONE can do it.
 With all the programs out there like Couch Surfing, Work-Away and WOOFing, you can do it with or with out a lot of money.
 The first step is to just believe that you can and stop creating false boundaries for your self that society teaches us.